Chung, India: Guru Nanak Dev University College, Chung

 On a sprawling campus, the college occupies lush green surroundings.
 It was established in 2011 as a constituent college of Guru Nanak Dev University, Amritsar.
 The college offers degree classes in commerce and science.
 It operates under the new scheme of the Punjab Government with the special purpose of raising the standard of higher education, especially in the rural areas.

 Mela Pir Rodey Shah

-At a distance of 2 km from the village, there is a tykya of Pir Rodey Shah, where a mela is held on every 4–5 July.
-A major attraction is the dangal show among the local Pehwans.
+Two km from the village is a tykya of Pir Rodey Shah, where an annual mela is held on every 4–5 July.
+A major attraction is the dangal wrestling show among the local Pehwans.
 Invited Punjabi folk singers perform.

 Transport

 Two highways provide access to Chung.
 These roads intersect at Bhikhiwind.